go101/immutable-value-proposal/README-v9.a.md

 Values of no-references types have adaptive roles when they are used as R-values (right-hand-side values).
 In other words,
 * Values of no-references types are viewed as writer values when they are assigned to writer or writable values.
 * Values of no-references types are viewed as reader values when they are assigned to reader or read-only values.

+(Maybe it is good to call values of no-references types as unroled values.)

 #### new syntax set